psi-maker/IoT-EdgeAI/Intel EdgeAI/DevOps.md

 >> * The device_name argument is just a string for which device is being used - ”CPU”, ”GPU”, ”FPGA”, or ”MYRIAD” (which applies for the Neural Compute Stick).

 > IENetwork, which is what will initially hold the network and get loaded into IECore To use IENetwork, you need to load arguments named model and weights to initialize - the XML and Binary files that make up the model’s Intermediate Representation.
+> Flask is A Python framework useful for web development and another potential option for video streaming to a web browser. https://www.fullstackpython.com/flask.html
+> OpenCV is an open-source library for various image processing and computer vision techniques that runs on a highly optimized C++ back-end, available for use with Python and Java as well